-We’ve made major updates to the NuGet Installer (now called NuGet Restore) task, and added two new NuGet tasks: NuGet Command and NuGet Tool Installer.
+We’ve made major updates to the NuGet Installer (now called NuGet Restore) task, and added a new NuGet task: NuGet Command.
 Most notably, the NuGet Command and NuGet Restore tasks now use nuget.exe 4.0.0 by default.

 NuGet Restore is now optimized for the most common scenario of restoring packages before a Visual Studio Build step.
 It also has better support for small projects that share a single NuGet feed: you can now pick a Team Services feed and have it added to an auto-generated NuGet.Config.